aaronjugo-15/JUGO-ADVPROG-PA2/README.md

 ### **Z = (X - x̄)/σ**

 where x̄ is the mean of all 25 elements, and σ is their population standard deviation as returned by NumPy’s default std() call.

+The required checks are:
+- Display X
+- X_normalized
+- mean
+- standard deviation.
+- normalized mean must be 0
+- normalized standard deviation must be 1.

+The correct solution has 15 selected elements; the first is 484, and the last is 1296.

+Save the selected array as `X_normalized.npy`

-To solve this, I first find the mean by the `.mean()` operator
+To solve this, find the mean using the `.mean()` operator

 `mean = X.mean()`